Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 # UX
 ## Project Goals
-The primary goal of **Daily Planner 101** is to provide a web-based application, that is simplistic and user friendly design, that allows users to **create**, **read**, **update**, **delete**, and **search** their plan in one app.
+The primary goal of **MG Brands** is to provide a n e-commerce website, that is simplistic and user friendly design, that allows users to **create**, **read**, **update**, **delete**, and **search** their orders.
+Users can add, update, remove orders from shopping cart.
+Users can make payments as well with secure check out after shopping.

-This is the third of Milestone Project that the developer student must complete during their Full Stack Web Development Program at The Code Institute and the main requirements is to build a full-stack website allowing users to manage a common dataset using
+This is the fourth of Milestone Project that the developer student must complete during their Full Stack Web Development Program at The Code Institute and the main requirements is to build a full-stack website allowing users to manage a common dataset using
-**HTML5**, **CSS3**, **JavaScript**, **Python**, **Flask** and **MongoDB**.
+**HTML5**, **CSS3**, **JavaScript**, **Python**, and **Django**.

 #### User Goals
 The user is looking for:
+- easy navigation throughout the site
+- Mobile friendly site
 - A searchable database.
 - Create a user account.
-- An easy-to-use dataset management system with **CRUD** conventions to:
+- An easy-to-use dataset management system with **CRUD** conventions

-    - Create plan.
-    - Read plan.
-    - Update the plan.
+- Add, update, remove items from the shopping cart.
-    - Delete created plan.
+- Secure payment.

 #### Developer / Site Owner Goals
 The Developer is looking to:

-- Create a user-friendly application that they themselves would use for organizing their daily tasks .
+- Create a user-friendly website for users to enjoy while shopping
 - Demonstrate their proficiency in a variety of software development skills, using newly learned languages and libraries as well as a document database system.
 - Deploy a project they are proud of, and excited to have, on their portfolio.

 ## User Stories
 **As a General User, I want to:**

-1. Create, Read, Update, Delete daily plan and find them on the database.
+1. Create, Read, Update, Delete account and find them on the database.
-2. View the selected plan dashboard to get necessary information.
-3. Provide links to stay connected with the developer or an app made.
+2. add items to shopping bag
+3. View items in the bag and adjust them.
+4. Provide secure payment.
+5. See total of shopping bag.
+6. Checkout using credit/debit card.
+7. Be notified if my card info is invalid.

 **As a Non-Registered User, I want to:**